Lentil and Potato Patties

 By Giovanna Buono

-As mentioned before, these balls are good at any temperature, but we preferred them warm, not hot, so eat them 10 minutes after taking them out of the oven.
+As mentioned earlier, these patties are good at any temperature, but we preferred them warm, not hot, so eat them 10 minutes after taking them out.

-I haven’t tried it, but I’m sure they would also be delicious when later seasoned in a simple tomato sauce!
+I haven’t tried it, but I’m sure they would be delicious if flavored in a simple tomato sauce!

-I haven’t tried it, but I’m sure they would also be delicious when later seasoned in a simple tomato sauce!
+I haven’t tried it, but I’m sure they would be delicious if flavored in a simple tomato sauce!

 • What is nutritional yeast?

-In this recipe, you also find nutritional yeast, which is a deactivated yeast rich in vitamin B12.
-It is widely used in vegan cooking as it gives dishes a cheesy flavor.
-For more information, read here: Nutritional Yeast: What it is, how to use it, and why!
-You can omit it, but in that case, add spices to taste to give more flavor to the balls.
+This recipe also includes nutritional yeast, which is a deactivated yeast rich in vitamin B12.
+It is widely used in vegan cuisine because it gives dishes a cheesy flavor.
+For more information, read here: Nutritional Yeast: What It Is, How to Use It, and Why!
+You can omit it, but in that case, add some spices of your choice to give more flavor to the patties.

 Author image